kjergens/SecretDecoder/README.md

 4. Your job is to decode the messages before it prints them.

 <h3> Initiative: SvgImageDecoder (5 points)</h3>
 You can also encode images!
-The images in this project were encoded by a program that switched all the x,y coordinates, e.g. 0.646,2.49 became 2.49,0.646.
-Any pair that included a negative number was ignored, so you do not have to handle negative numbers either.
+The images in this project were encoded by switching all the x,y coordinates to y,x, e.g. 0.646,2.49 became 2.49,0.646.
+Any pair that included a negative number was ignored, so you do not have to handle negative numbers.

 1. First, let's make it easier to see the images.
-Notice there is a little icon next to the .svg files.
-That icon represents the application that will open the image.
-It's probably Adobe Illustrator or some other external application.
-Let's change it so the image opens in Eclipse.
 Here are the steps:
   * Control-click on secret_image1.svg to get the menu.
   * Select Open With, Other..., Internal Web Browser, then PAUSE.
   * Select the 2 check boxes, select OK.
 Now all the images will open in a new tab in Eclipse.